nick-peters-luciani/nick-peters-luciani.github.io/cmproject.md

 <img src="images/cm_project/clip1.png"/>

 ## Concept
 I wanted to make a 3D colony management game, inspired by Dwarf Fortress, where I could explore some of my own ideas and mechanics for the genre.
 Some of those ideas include fluid dynamics, procedural quests, and even multiplayer - however this is a bit ambitious.
-What I've managed so far is a procedurally generated world that's editable, saves/loads, and even supports actions such as pathfinding.
+What I've managed so far, using Unity, is a procedurally generated world that's editable, saves/loads, and even supports actions such as pathfinding.
 I also took the opportunity to learn more about DOTS in Unity which greatly improved the performance of the world loading.

 ## World Generation